Religious Workers Resident Visa — Support a candidate's visa application

 Employee rights and responsibilities — Employment New Zealand

-Your employment and/or job description should be included with your 'Sponsorship Form for Religious Workers'.
+Your employment agreement and job description must be included with your 'Sponsorship Form for Religious Workers'.

 If the work is unpaid or paid by other means, you must provide a job description.